 As seen in:

-To be successful at their job, a customer service representative has to possess a certain set of skills.
+To be successful at your job, as a customer service representative you have to possess a certain set of skills.
 What are they?

 The Zety resume builder will generate hundreds of customer service skills, suggest bullet points, resume objectives, and achievements.
 Just what the recruiter ordered.

 Create a resume with a perfect skills section using the Zety resume builder now.

 Looking for a complete guide on how to write a customer service resume?
 Check: Customer Service Resume

 You might find other retail-related guides interesting, too:

 - Customer Service Manager Resume Sample